-- Group home and group center care

-- Children's Habilitation Residential Program (CHRP)

-- Residential Child Care Facilities

-- Independent living programs

-- Youth committed to the Division of Youth Services, living in one of the above, non-secure placements.
+- Group home and group center care - Children's Habilitation Residential Program (CHRP) - Residential Child Care Facilities - Supervised Independent Living Placement programs - Youth committed to the Division of Youth Services, living in one of the above, non-secure placements. - G. Youth for whom the county had placement authority or custody on or after the youth's 18th birthday.